A family-friendly European road trip

 - Visiting Paris with kids

-Disclosure: the photos from our original European road trip were lost in a hard drive accident, so the photos in this post are courtesy of Pixabay, with the exception of the Barcelona picture which has been kindly supplied by Calella Tourism office.
+Disclosure: the photos from our original European road trip were lost in a hard drive accident, so there’s not many pictures in this post, with the exception of the Barcelona picture which has been kindly supplied by Calella Tourism office.

 Oh this is an excellent route!
 Some well known and lesser known places combined.
 Both Freiburg and Luxembourg City are indeed lovely, and great fun for kids.
 I am always so sad not more people know this!
 Our (first) little one is due in June, so no road trip just yet.
 But **maybe** a short trip in September?
 Who knows, fingers crossed.